Skip to main content

 4. For text tasks: specify audience, tone, desired length, and what to avoid.

-Step 4: Save Effective Prompts
+Step 4: Save Successful Prompts

-• prompt for generating article illustrations
+• prompt for generating an article illustration

-• prompt for analyzing data tables
+• prompt for analyzing a data table

 Step 5: Separate Work and Experimental Tasks